 Innovation doesn’t exist without insight.

-Spread over two days the first point to stress is the new insights, hypotheses and brand target audience, allowing us to dig deeper and add richness to our consumer understanding, before bringing them back on a second evening to develop product executions.
+Spread out over two days, the first points to explore are the new insights, hypotheses and brand target audience, allowing us to dig deeper and add richness to our consumer understanding, before bringing them back on a second evening to develop product executions.

 Not only do we think the consumers should be hands on – the clients should be too.
 Rather than hiding behind a mirror, we place the client in the room, right next to the consumers.
 This allows them to be in the thick of what the consumer has to say about their product or service and ask questions directly to them.

 Exploring uncovered insights is a crucial stage of the innovation process and often leads brands to consider new ideas.
 By having a direct dialogue with their target consumers, fresh takes on an existing product range can be discovered or take them in new directions.

 So what happens in an Insight Hack?
 Well, before it starts, we have to address the problem at hand.

 For example, Scottish whisky brand, Glenfiddich came to us wanting to reconnect with a younger audience, to make whisky relevant for younger drinkers.
 Using insights and Glenfiddich’s desires, we defined a specific target audience and recruited groups of 25-35-year-old men with specific attributes and interests.

 Insight hack sessions vary depending on a company’s unique challenges, but typically a session takes place over an evening or sometimes two.
 Working in groups, we move the insights into themes and ideas that can provide further understanding into consumer thinking.